Topics on this page

 - Allow access to Workload Security on 443.

-- Allow inbound access to Deep Security Agent on port 4118 if you're using Manager-initiated communication.
+- Allow inbound access to the agent on port 4118 if you're using Manager-initiated communication.

 For details on ports, see Port numbers.